slviajero/tinybasic/MANUAL.md

 This reserves 64 bytes which can be accessed with PEEK and POKE as 8 bit signed integers.

 MALLOC helps to reserve storage in a controlled way.
-It is no side effects and can be used savely as long as the POKEs stay within the allocated range.
+It is no side effects and can be used safely as long as the POKEs stay within the allocated range.

 Tutorial: malloc.bas

 ### FIND

-FIND finds a memory segement on the heap.
-It can be used to find memory segements allocated with MALLOC but it also finds variables, strings and arrays.
+FIND finds a memory segment on the heap.
+It can be used to find memory segments allocated with MALLOC but it also finds variables, strings and arrays.

 In all of these examples the argument of the function is the name of an object and not an expression.
 It has to be the pure string or array without any subscripts.